Robin Sloan

 If you’d like to skip my preamble, you can jump straight to each section: consumable gifts, durable goods, and books.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in November 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 For longtime subscribers, some recommendations will be familiar, because I simply do not believe in rebooting the gift guide every year, the way many magazines and websites feel they must.
 When you’ve selected a great gift, seen it received with enthusiasm … why mess around??
 Every year, for many years, a friend bought me the exact same Bundt cake from Zingerman’s in Ann Arbor.
 It was wonderful.
 You could be that friend.